Navigo card: Navigo Découverte Travel Card

 The Navigo Découverte Travel Card is available to everyone, including tourists from outside Paris or Île-de-France.
 The card itself is available for a one-time fee of €5 via staffed ticket windows.
 The card includes a cardboard wrapper and a plastic holder.
-The user must write their name and attach a photograph to the cardboard wrapper before placing it in the plastic holder.
-The card can be loaded with Day Tickets, Week Tickets, Month Tickets, Antipollution Tickets, and Fête de la Musique Tickets.
-The card cannot be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, RoissyBus Tickets, Year Tickets, Paris Visite Tickets, or Liberté+.
+The name and the photograph of the user must be affixed to the cardboard wrapper before placing the card and the cardboard wrapper in the plastic holder.

+The card can be loaded with Day Passes, Week Passes, Month Passes, Antipollution Passes, and Fête de la Musique Passes.
+The card cannot be loaded with Métro-Train-RER Tickets, Bus-Tram Tickets, Airports Tickets, Year Passes, Paris Visite Passes, or Liberté+.

 The card can also be used for identification on the Vélib' bicycle rental system.